JozefJarosciak/DuckDNSClient/README.md

 http://www.etx.ca/products/windows-applications/duckdns-update-client/

 # Source Code & Licensing
-Application is coded entirely in the Java language.
-As far as SDLC, only Eclipse & GWT Java development tools were used during the process.
-As far as third party libraries only dependency is on JSoup library.
+Application is coded entirely in Java and only Eclipse was used during the process.
+As far as third party libraries only dependency is on JSoup (http://jsoup.org).
-You're welcome to help out to further enhance this project.
+You're welcome to help to further enhance this project.

 # License
 This project is released under GNU GENERAL PUBLIC LICENSE - Version 2, June 1991